 “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.Matthew 7:13-14 NIV

 Jesus paints a picture here of a road with a fork in it.
 The road down one branch of the fork is like a wide multi-lane highway.
-It is paved and well lit with a gentle grade and wide sweeping curves.
+It is paved and well-lit with a gentle grade and wide sweeping curves.
 But the other branch of the fork is quite different.
-This road is narrow and windy, working its way up a mountain side with a steep drop-off to one side and few pull outs.
+This road is narrow and windy, working its way up a mountainside with a steep drop-off to one side and few pull-outs.
 The question is, which one will you travel, the narrow gate, or the wide gate?

 The Wide Gate

-But Jesus meant more than a simply comparing a modern Interstate highway with a mountain logging road.
+But Jesus meant more than simply comparing a modern Interstate highway with a mountain logging road.
 He was comparing two ways of life and the destination that awaited at the end of each.

 The wide gate is simply the entrance to the road.
 A road that leads to destruction.
 This is the easy road.
 The road that we travel down by default.
 It takes little effort to travel down this road.
-Although we may find the road filled with potholes and other obstacles, it is still easier that the alternative.
+Although we may find the road filled with potholes and other obstacles, it is still easier than the alternative.

 But, at the end of this road, is destruction, eternal separation from God.
 And that is the tragedy of this road.
-There are warning signs galore, but all too often they are ignored.
+There are warning signs galore, but all too often, they are ignored.
 Until it is too late.
 And. for every sign that warns of the danger ahead, there are many more that extol the pleasures to be found along the way.
 And so the warnings are too easily made light of until the end of the road, which often comes unexpectedly.

 The Narrow Gate

 The picture I have painted of this road seems bleak.
 But God has provided us with a pair of guides to help us to navigate the road.
 The first is the Bible.
-It warns of us the dangers and how to meet successfully meet them.
+It warns us of the dangers and how to successfully meet them.
 The Bible is an indispensable guide for traveling this road.

 But, even more importantly, the Holy Spirit has been given to us to guarantee our safety on the road, and to bring us to the end.
 When we falter, he is there to pick us up.
-If we doubt, he will assure.
+If we doubt, he will assure us.
 When our strength gives out, he will pick us up and carry us for a spell.
 And when the way ahead is unclear, we can count on him to point us in the right direction.